 Dr. Nathan T. Elkins is Assistant Professor of Art History and a specialist in Greek and Roman Art and Archaeology.
 Before arriving at Baylor, he held teaching and research posts at the Goethe Universität Frankfurt, Germany and at the Yale University Art Gallery.
 He holds an undergraduate degree in Archaeology and Classical Studies, a master’s degree in the City of Rome, and a doctorate in Greek and Roman Art and Archaeology.

-Dr. Elkins' research areas and expertise include Roman art, coinage, iconography, topography and architecture, sport and spectacle, and the illicit antiquities trade.
-He has published several articles on Roman art and coinage that bear on Roman imperial communication, topography, and imperial history, published in venues such the Papers of the British School at Rome, the Journal of Field Archaeology, the American Journal of Numismatics, and the Numismatic Chronicle and in edited books.
+Dr. Elkins' research areas and expertise include Roman art, coinage and coin iconography, topography and architecture, sport and spectacle, and the illicit antiquities trade.
+His research has been published in venues such as the Papers of the British School at Rome, the Journal of Field Archaeology, the American Journal of Numismatics, the Numismatic Chronicle, and as chapters in various edited books.
 He has two forthcoming books: Monuments in Miniature: The Representation of Architecture on Roman Coinage (expected in 2015) and ’Art in the Round’: New Approaches to Ancient Coin Iconography (co-edited with Stefan Krmnicek, also expected 2015).
 He is presently working on another book on the political aspects of the Roman emperor Nerva’s imperial coinage.
 Dr. Elkins has excavated at archaeological sites in Texas, Italy, and Israel.
-He is presently the staff numismatist (coin specialist) at the excavations of the Roman/Byzantine synagogue at Huqoq in Israel's Galilee region and at the excavations of the late Roman period fort at Ayn-Gharandal in southern Jordan.
+He is presently the staff numismatist (coin specialist) at the excavations of the late Roman/Byzantine synagogue at Huqoq in Israel's Galilee region and at the excavations of the late Roman fort at Ayn-Gharandal in southern Jordan.

 He teaches History of Art I and II (ART 2302 and 2303) and upper-level courses in Greek and Roman Art.
 Those specialized courses include Greek Art (ART/CLA 3352), Roman Art (ART/CLA 3353), Greek Painted Pottery (ART/CLA 3360), Roman Sculpture (ART/CLA 3361), Greek and Roman Sport and Spectacle (ART/CLA 4369), and Special Topics in Greek and Roman Art (ART/CLA 4368).
 Planned offerings under the umbrella of the special topics seminar include Roman Coinage (spring 2016) and the Seven Wonders of the Ancient World (TBD).

 PhD, University of Missouri